 - Jill Dunscomb (Bayard Rustin High School) is working with Steve Kerlin, Ph.D., and Tara Muenz, director and assistant director of education, respectively, and the Watershed Restoration Group

 CZO REU/RET Completed Research

 This is the third year for the CZO REU/RET program at the Stroud Center and Penn State.
-To see completed research and curricular materials from 2014 and 2015, visit the CZO REU/RET website.
+See the completed research and curricular materials.